kitsamho/imdb_actor_graph/README.md

 co-stars.
 The app then displays the movies in which the selected actors and co-stars have appeared together, along with their corresponding movie posters.
 This feature allows users to discover common movies and explore the filmography of their favorite actors.

-Overall, the Movie Graph Visualization app provides a dynamic and interactive way to explore the relationships and collaborations between actors and movies.
-It enables users to uncover interesting connections, discover common films, and gain insights into the world of cinema.

 ## Installation